 - On the stove top, add the other 1/2 cup cold water, sugar, corn syrup, and salt to a small saucepan.
 Place over medium-high heat, covered for 3-4 minutes.
 My burner was set to 7 (out of 10.)
 You cover the mixture so its steam can remove sugar build-up from the sides of the saucepan.
 Without this step, the sugar may crystallize on the sides, fall back into the mixture, and ruin everything.

 - WITHOUT STIRRING, uncover and clip a candy thermometer to the side of the pot.
 Allow the mixture to heat to 240 degrees (F.) Turn down a tiny bit if it is going to boil over.
-(Every stove is different with its heat settings.)
+(Every stove is different from its heat settings.)
 This takes 10-12 minutes for me.
 Once the temperature reaches 240, remove from heat.

 - Turn the mixer on a low speed (with the whisk attachment) and slowly pour the sugar mixture down the side of the bowl into the gelatin (it will steam a bit.)
 After a minute, increase the speed to high.
 Whip the mixture for 14 minutes on high; while the mixer is still running add the vanilla extract and continue mixing one additional minute. **While the mixture is whipping, combine the cornstarch & powdered sugar in a bowl.
-Spray your pan lightly with non-stick spray and dust the pan with some of the mixture.
+Spray your pan lightly with non-stick spray and dust the pan with some of the mixtures.
 Coat the bottom and sides of the pan.**

 - After 15 minutes of mixing, transfer the mixture to the prepared pan.
 Lightly coat a spatula with flavorless oil (peanut, grapeseed) to spread the sticky mixture.
 Lightly cover the top of the marshmallow mixture with some of the remaining cornstarch & powdered sugar (reserve the rest for later.)